The Importance of Environmental Sustainability

 And as companies grow, and profit climbs, energy use also increases, which is often derived from non-renewable sources, such as fossil fuels, and pollutes the environment.

 This doesn’t necessarily mean that the business world is doomed.
-Brand leaders simply need to look at more innovative ways to run their ship and become more environmentally sustainable.
+Brand leaders simply need to look at more innovative ways to run their ships and become more environmentally sustainable.

 And sometimes, innovation isn’t even required — some brands just need to make a few small swaps around the business to incorporate sustainability into everyday operations.
 Simply switching to solar or wind power, instead of fossil fuels, can have a hugely beneficial impact on the environment — and it can cut costs in the long run.